bjascob/LemmInflect/docs/lemmatizer.md

 ```
 getLemma(word, upos, lemmatize_oov=True)
 ```
 This methods aggregates `getAllLemmas` and `getAllLemmasOOV`.
 It first tries to find the lemma using the dictionary based lookup.
 If no forms are available, it then tries to find the lemma using the rules system.
+If a Penn Tag is available, it is best practice to first call `isTagBaseForm` (below), and only call this function if that is `False`.
+Doing this will eliminate potentials errors from lemmatizing a word already in lemma form.

 Arguments